Tour Highlights

 Itinerary

-Day 1 – Arrival to Camp Village
+Day 1 – Travel to Camp Village

 Travel to Camp via Tralee on scheduled bus service or by taxi.
 Camp is situated overlooking Tralee Bay to the north with the majestic Gearhane and Caherconree peaks to the east.
 It has been an historic crossing point of the Slieve Mish Mountains since the first settlers were here in 1700BC .
 Camp is a small settlement, with plenty of local colour and a short circular walk to limber up for the kilometers ahead!